-6.51.2 Guidance to language users
+6.54.2 Guidance to language users

+Follow the mitigation mechanisms of subclause 6.54.5 of TR 24772-1.

-Use the pragma Restrictions pragma Restrictions to prevent the use of obscure features of the language.
+Use the pragma Restrictions to prevent the use of obscure features of the language.

-Similarly, avoid features in a Specialized Needs Annex of the Ada language reference manual unless the application area concerned is well-understood.
+Similarly, avoid features in a Specialized Needs Annex of ISO/IEC 8652 unless the application area concerned is well-understood.

 The restriction No_Dependence prevents the use of specified pre-defined or user-defined libraries.